Served: 2½ years

 June 9, 1924 to December 17, 1926

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you have any information, artifacts, archives, or images regarding this officer or incidents, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.

 © This narrative was revised July 21, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director, with some research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.